rikaklassen/fundraising/README.md

 - [ ] $339.20 CAD for student bus passes ($84.80 CAD monthly)

 Does not include rent ($840 CAD/month), utilities or other costs of living.

+She does have a [PayPal account](https://www.paypal.me/bglamours) of her own.
 ## Pending
 ### Third Year
 - [ ] $6,077 CAD for tuition and student fees (per year)